oktadev/okta-blog/_source/_posts/2024-04-30-express-universal-logout.md

 import morgan from 'morgan';
 ```

-Add the following line to your UL route in `apps/api/src/main.ts`.
+Add the following line to your UL Route section in `apps/api/src/main.ts`.
 It instructs the server to use Morgan:

 ```ts
 app.use(morgan('combined'))
 ```

-The UL section will now look like this:
+The UL Route section will now look like this:

 ```ts
 ///////////////////////////////////////////////////////